 The Atlanta Braves and starting pitcher Julio Teheran agreed to a six-year contract on Friday.
 The deal is worth $32.4 million.

 Teheran’s contract goes through the 2019 season.
 There is an option for the 2020 season.
-In the last two weeks, the Braves have signed first baseman Freddie Freeman to an eight-year, $135 million contract and bought out the two arbitration years of outfielder Jason Heyward.
+In the last two weeks the Braves have signed first baseman Freddie Freeman to an eight-year, $135 million contract and bought out the two arbitration years of outfielder Jason Heyward.
 Teheran’s deal buys out the rest of his arbitration and one year of free agency, according to Fox Sports.
-There is a second free agency option for 2020 as well.
+There is a second free agency option for 2020 also.